line47/line47.github.io/_featuredwork/tsp.md

 link: https://tsp.gov
 role: Front-end design lead
 summary: Help Federal Retirement Thrift Investment Board's (FRTIB) in-house team develop additional capabilities around user-centered design, research, content, and development, inclusive of agile project management
-challenge: Based on previous user research conducted for FRTIB, there is a gap between how information is currently organized on TSP.gov and what users need from the site in order to make informed retirement decisions.
+challenge: Based on previous user research conducted for FRTIB, there is a gap between how information is currently organized on TSP.gov and what users need from the site to make informed retirement decisions.
 FRTIB wants users to be able to easily find and understand the retirement services they offer, ensuring that users are taking full advantage of the retirement benefits being provided to them.
 Additionally, FRTIB believes that the site would reach more users if it was mobile-friendly.
 responsibilities:
 - Website redesign
 - Content strategy